havlli/EventPilot/README.md

 ### Lessons Learned

 Throughout the development, I have gained valuable knowledge and experience in several areas.
-This includes working with the Discord API and Discord4J library, implementing reactive programming using Project Reactor, managing a PostgreSQL database, setting up a CI/CD pipeline, conducting comprehensive testing with JUnit 5 and Mockito, leveraging Docker containers for integration testing using Testcontainers, and utilizing buildpacks for building OCI-compliant images.
+This includes working with the Discord API and Discord4J library, implementing reactive programming using Project Reactor, managing a PostgreSQL database, setting up a CI/CD pipeline, conducting comprehensive testing with JUnit 5 and Mockito, leveraging Docker containers for integration testing using Testcontainers, utilizing buildpacks for building OCI-compliant images, as well as integrating Spring Data Redis and Redis for handling custom user sessions.
 This project has provided me with practical hands-on experience in building a robust Discord bot and honing my skills in various Java technologies and frameworks, as well as modern deployment practices.

 ## Getting Started